tinytronix/homeautomation/Hardware/Controllermodul_A/readme.md

+# Purpose
+This is the homeautomation "brain".
 The Controller is based upon a Raspberry.
-All modules are connected via I2C to the Controller.
+Arbitrary modules can be connected via I2C.
 The Controller runs the software that contains the home automation logic which switches Relais, reads sensors and so on.

-It as well has two Relais on its own and a RS232 and a 1wire interface.
+Controllermodul_A is deprecated.
+Please see the new hardware [Controllermodul_B](https://github.com/tinytronix/homeautomation/tree/master/Hardware/Controllermodul_B)

+### Features
+- Raspberry B+ with Ethernet
+- Atmel ATTiny85 as a backup safety processor
+- Watchdog
+- 2 Relais
+- 1-wire
+- UART interface 3.3V

 ### Watchdog
 The module needs a programmed watchdog controller.
 Else the Raspberry I2C interface is being disabled.